Biking...

 I didn't want to be a biker.
 As a spotty faced teenager I was mad on cars, just waiting for my 17th birthday, so that I could get behind the wheel.
 With a month to go my father bought an old BSA Bantam, sat me on it and pushed me off up the road !
 Not the usual story, I know.
 I don't know if he realised the path that he was setting me off along.

-Over the years I've been lucky enough to get around a bit (after a relatively slow start).
-I've visited Ireland (many times), France, Italy, Switzerland, Germany, Austria, Denmark, Holland, Belgium, Canada and the USA (from Niagara to New Orleans via Philadephia and Iowa City - the tale of that trip is now here).
-My absolute ambition, which I will fulfil, is the coast - coast ride, probably Delaware to San Francisco, because that's where my best friends in the States are !
+Over those years I've been lucky enough to get around a bit (after a relatively slow start).
+I've visited Ireland (many times), France, Italy, Switzerland, Germany, Austria, Denmark, Holland, Belgium, Canada and the USA (from Niagara to New Orleans via Philadephia and Iowa City - the tale of that trip is now here) on my bike.

 Of course in that time I've had a few bikes, sometimes more than one.
 My long standing love was my Laverda - we were together for 24 years until, in a moment of (in)sanity I sold it in 2005.
 We had been together to all the places listed above, but it is true that all things must pass.